About Me

 Ethical Statement

-I write to provoke thought, not conclusions.
-My writings are invitations — not to agree, but to wonder aloud, to stretch perspectives, to unsettle something we’ve left too settled.
+I write to provoke thought.
+My writing puts an invitation to stretch perspectives, to unsettle something we have left too settled.
 Much of what I share is filtered through a skeptical mind and a restless conscience — someone who doesn’t place much faith in institutions, yet keeps returning to examine them because they shape the lives we live.

 My pieces are shaped by a personal point of view — I lean left and I don’t follow any religion — but I don’t write to convert anyone.
 These beliefs are just part of the lens I see the world through.
 And when I share my view, I try to mark it clearly, so the readers know exactly whose lens they’re looking through.

-My tone tends toward skepticism, edged with sarcasm, often self-directed.
+My tone is often edged with sarcasm, very often self-directed.
 I believe in acknowledging bias rather than masking it, and I try to treat opposing ideas with fairness — even when I disagree.
 I criticize systems and ideologies, not the people shaped by them.
 Unless, of course, those people have power and shaped the system knowingly.